BurroughsHighCS/Curriculum/README.md

 Your primary motivator this semester should be to pass the AP Exam.
 Should you pass the exam with a 3 or higher, most universities will grant you full credit for having completed their entry level Computer Science course.
 This will save you both time and money in college.

-I will treat the coursework as I would if I were teaching a normal class.
-Your assignments will be graded.
-You will have deadlines and late penalties.

-Additionally, we will use a "currency" known as BCSCoins (Burroughs Computer Science Coins).
-These will be an in-class currency (Not a full blown cryptocurrency) I will award to you based on your performance on assignments and projects.
-Sometime during the semester, I hope to work with some STEM-focused non-profits in Ridgecrest to make these coins redeemable for real rewards, such as Amazon gift cards.

-Note that BCSCoins are not guaranteed, or even planned, for future semesters.
-Please do not go telling your friends that they can redeem class coins for real rewards if they take the course in future semesters.

-### Assignments and Grade Distribution
+You will need to complete every assignment and every project if you wish to learn the material.
+For most assignments, the time in class will be sufficient.
+For some of you, this will NOT be the case on some of the projects.
+Time to complete projects often varies by student, and I cannot budget too many days of class to any given project.

+### Workload

-#### Projects (58 Coins Possible)
+#### Projects
 Projects will consist of more comprehensive practices in programming spanning 1 or more weeks to help you internalize the skills you learn from other assignments.
 Computer Science is a skill that requires many hours of labor at your keyboard trying to learn how to work in digital memory.

 All Projects will be graded for all-or-nothing credit.
-Each assignment will be penalized 1 coin for every 2 days it's late, up to 50% of the possible coins rounded down.
 Group work is prohibited on all projects unless otherwise stated.
-Students caught submitting the work of another student will receive no credit for assignments in violation of this policy.

 Projects and grades listed below are subject to change, but tentatively our big projects will be as follows:

-* Plinko Game (10 coins)
-* Loan Calculator (5 coins)
+* Loan Calculator
-* Loan Calculator++ (5 coins)
+* Plinko Game
-* TBD Count, Sort, Search, Manipulate Project (12 coins)
+* TBD String Manipulation Project
-* TBD Classes Project (12 coins)
+* TBD Classes Project
-* TBD Unit Tests Project (8 coins)
+* TBD Count, Sort, Search, Manipulate Project (Possibly)
-* Fibonacci (6 coins)
+* Fibonacci
+* Loan Calculator++ (Possibly)

-#### Assignments (36 Coins Possible)
+#### Assignments
 Assignments will range from simple skill practice to learning concepts and techniques that will be critical to success in the above projects.

 Each assignment will be worth 2 Coins and will be graded as an all-or-nothing grade.
 Assignments have no late penalties.